To the Tenth Power: A Word from the LGBTQ+ Members of the Divine Nine

 LGBTQ+ submitters who have been supported by their Divine Nine organization should also contribute their narratives, for it is the ally (preferred co-conspirator) whose support of marginalized folk help to center their voices.

-Abstracts of no more than 300 words proposing personal narrative ideas, along with a brief biography (and organizational affiliation), are due 1159p Friday, October 1 as a Word attached document to firstname.lastname@example.org.
-PLEASE DO NOT SUBMIT WHOLE PAPERS UNLESS YOU ARE SUBMITTING A POEM, which should not exceed two pages.
-If your abstract is accepted, submitters will submit a 4–10-page double spaced personal narrative in 12-pt-Times New Roman font.
-Submitters will also be encouraged (although not required) to submit personal photographs documenting their Divine Nine happenings.
+Abstracts of no more than 500 words proposing personal narrative ideas, along with a brief biography (and organizational affiliation), are due by 5p Monday, January 1, 2024 as a Word document to email@example.com.
+PLEASE DO NOT SUBMIT WHOLE PAPERS UNLESS YOU ARE SUBMITTING A POEM.
+If your abstract is accepted, submitters will have until 5p Monday, April 1, 2024 to submit a completed 4–15-page work in 12-pt-Times New Roman font.

-Because I am not acquainted with this person and am not aware of how s&/he identifies, I am using the plural pronoun.
-However, I use the male pronoun when paraphrasing and quoting other people’s ideas about this person who is the subject of this introductory call for papers.
+Because I am not acquainted with this person and am not aware of how s/he identifies, I am using the plural pronoun.
+However, I use the male pronoun when paraphrasing and quoting other people’s ideas about this person who is the impetus of this call for papers.